Who we are

-We are responsible for producing the Central Lincolnshire Local Plan which will contain planning policies that relate to the delivery and management of development in Central Lincolnshire.
-The Central Lincolnshire Local Plan will progressively replace the Local Plans of the City of Lincoln, West Lindsey, and North Kesteven District Councils.
+We are responsible for producing the Central Lincolnshire Local Plan which contains planning policies that relate to the delivery and management of development in Central Lincolnshire.
+The adopted Central Lincolnshire Local Plan replaces the previously adopted Local Plans for the City of Lincoln, West Lindsey, and North Kesteven District Councils.

-The Local Development Scheme (LDS) sets out the timetable for the completion of the Central Lincolnshire Local Plan: the LDS can be found on the Planning Policy Library page (see document E002A).
+The Local Development Scheme (LDS) sets out the timetable for the completion and review of the Central Lincolnshire Local Plan.
+The latest LDS can be downloaded here:

 What is planning policy?

 The planning policies in the Central Lincolnshire Local Plan will be used to help determine planning applications within the Central Lincolnshire area.

 The National Planning Policy Framework (NPPF) sets out national planning policy and this will be used alongside the Local Plan to help determine planning applications.
 The NPPF was adopted by the Government in March 2012.
 The NPPF replaced Planning Policy Statements (PPSs) and Planning Policy Guidance Notes (PPGs)If an area has an adopted neighbourhood development plan in place, it will also inform the determination of planning applications in that area.